 Posted Jan 05, 2018

 In the 1960s, a young American researcher traveled to Papua New Guinea to study the facial expressions of the isolated Fore people.
-His findings, which went against the thinking of his contemporary anthropologists, would lay the groundwork for his pioneering research on emotions, and he — Paul Ekman — would go on to become one of the most influential psychologists of the 21st century.
-His work would span a wide path: from investigating emotions as universal programs written partially by nature and partially by experience, to the secrets our faces spill through our micro-expressions.
-Nowadays, whether through his collaborations with the Dalai Lama (Atlas of Emotions) or Hollywood (Inside Out), Dr. Ekman is still working on uncovering the mysteries of our emotional worlds.
+His findings, which went against the thinking of his contemporary anthropologists, would lay the groundwork for his pioneering research on emotions, and the researcher — Paul Ekman — would go on to become one of the most influential psychologists of the 21st century.
+His work would span a wide path, from investigating emotions as universal programs written partially by nature and partially by experience to the secrets our faces spill through our micro-expressions.
+Today, whether through his collaborations with the Dalai Lama (Atlas of Emotions) or with Hollywood productions (Inside Out), Ekman is still working on uncovering the mysteries of our emotional worlds.
 After decades of accrued insight, he says he might be able to understand his emotions more.
-But that doesn't mean he has gained the ability to manage them any better, he adds with a smile.
+But that doesn't mean, he adds with a smile, that he has gained the ability to manage them any better.